Trump Suspended From Facebook For 2 Years

 "They shouldn't be allowed to get away with this censoring and silencing, and ultimately, we will win.
 Our Country can't take this abuse anymore!" he said.

-He later followed up with a statement directed at Facebook's CEO: "Next time I'm in the White House there will be no more dinners, at his request, with Mark Zuckerberg and his wife.
+He later followed up with a statement hinting he would run for the presidency again and directing ire at Facebook's CEO: "Next time I'm in the White House there will be no more dinners, at his request, with Mark Zuckerberg and his wife.
 It will be all business!"

+Facebook's decision was also derided by left-leaning civil rights and tech watchdog groups who hoped it would permanently ban Trump.

+"This decision only goes to underline the enormous, unchecked power of Facebook and its repeated failure to police its platform," a coalition calling itself the Real Facebook Oversight Board said in a statement.

 The social network has largely exempted politicians from its policies on what speech is allowed on its platform, with Zuckerberg arguing that political speech is already highly scrutinized.
 That stance has fueled criticism from civil rights groups, Democratic lawmakers, political activists and even the company's own employees.